These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 A good powerhouse engineer with a crew of technicians can keep a setup like this running and stay ahead of big maintanence problems, but you have to be sharp.
 You have to monitor each drip bucket for oil color: metal flake from the bearings produces silvery colored oil and is a warning sign.
 Same with metal fragments picked up when straining the drip buckets.
 You have to keep a very close eye on the equipment and you have to be extremely careful not to get caught in it.
 The pickup rings on the generator shafts are all live, 133 Hz.

-At this point in time, Tesla's laboratory at 33-35 S. Fifth Ave was equipped with a coal fired standard pressure boiler of high capacity.
+At this point in time, Tesla's laboratory in New York was equipped with a coal fired standard pressure boiler of high capacity.
 A Westinghouse compound engine supplied power for the line-shaft that ran through the laboratory upstairs.
-Tesla had the high pressure boiler added by the beginning of 1889.
+Tesla had the high pressure boiler added about this time.
+The money from the sale of his patents to Westinghouse, and income from his consulting job in Pittsburgh, were already being invested in upgraded research facilties in NY.
+When Tesla left Pittsburgh after one year, he went to work in NY again in completely upgraded facilities.
+There were two boilers, two engines, multiple generators.

 Figure 298a - Early Tesla 2-phase, alternating current, motor/generator.